Turkey bombards Syrian Kurdish militia, thousands flee as death toll mounts

 GRAPHIC- Where Kurds live https://tmsnrt.rs/2OqcPVd

-(Reporting by Daren Butler and Orhan Coskun; Additional reporting by Tom Perry and Ellen Francis in Beirut and Reuters correspondents in the region, Michelle Nichols at the United Nations, Jeff Mason and Humeyra Pamuk in Washington; Writing by William Maclean and Grant McCool; Editing by Mike Collett-White and Daniel Wallis)
+(Reporting by Daren Butler and Tom Perry; Additional reporting by John Irish in Paris and Reuters correspondents in the region; Editing by Daniel Wallis and Angus MacSwan)

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))